mbsmrtic/vcffiles/README.md

 			This class encapsulates a file format where there 3 columns: personId, snpId, and allele.
-			I use this table format to create a heatmap visualization where each dot is one of five colors depending on whether the allele is A, C, G, or T. We want the highest contrast color to be the risk allele, so we convert the letters to numbers where 4 is the risk allele.
+			I use this table format to create a heatmap visualization where each dot is one of five colors depending on whether the allele is A, C, G, or T. We want the highest contrast color to be the risk allele, so VcfFile converts the letters to numbers where 4 is the risk allele.
 	* RiskSnpTable
 			This class encapsulates a file format where there is one row per person and one column per risk SNP.
 The output table is data/risksnptable.csv.
 I use this table to create